 Thirty years ago a scientist established an hypothesis that increased glomerular filtration rate (GFR) due to increased protein intake can lead to liver and kidney damage.
 GFR is a measure of how fast your kidney can eliminate waste products and the theory stated that a high GFR leads to higher pressure inside the organ, increasing the risk of damaging it.

 Nowadays we have research showing that no organ damage is caused by high protein diets, even with very high protein intake (over 2,5g per kg bodyweight) over an entire year.
-Most experts agree that the higher GFR is just an adaptation of the body and entirely physiological (not harmful in any way).
+Most experts agree that the higher GFR is just an adaptation of the body and is entirely physiological (not harmful in any way).
 GFR also increases during pregnancy, and as we know, being pregnant is not unhealthy in any regard.

 There’s nothing inherently wrong or unhealthy about consuming more protein than your body can use to build muscle.
 The excess will simply be used as energy.
 Even highly excessive protein intakes consumed for months on end generally do not affect your health negatively and that includes your kidney health.

-Proteins have a wide array of functions in your body and we need to consume them regulary to prevent catabolism, the state where your body “eats up” your own muscle mass to sustain its need for protein.
-This is even more important if you are in a caloric deficit!
-Live a healthy lifestyle, drink plenty of water, eat a balanced diet and enjoy your steak as often as you like ;).
+Proteins have a wide array of functions in your body and we need to consume them regulary to prevent catabolism, the state where your body “eats up” its own muscle mass to sustain its need for protein.
+This is even more important if you are in a calorie deficit!
+Live a healthy lifestyle, drink plenty of water, eat a balanced diet and enjoy your steak as often as you like 😉 .